Matt Vasgersian: Fox Sports

 Vasgersian joined Fox Sports in 2006.
 From 2006 through 2008, Vasgersian worked on Fox NFL telecasts, teaming with J. C. Pearson on the network's #6 broadcast team.
 In previous years, he had done select games for the network.
 Vasgersian's Fox football resume included calling BCS games for the network, working the Orange Bowl in 2007 and the Fiesta Bowl 2008 and 2009.
 Starting in 2007, he also worked on Fox MLB telecasts of the Game of the Week, teaming with a variety of analysts on the network's #3 broadcast crew.
 In 2012, he began hosting the MLB pregame show, though he still occasionally called games on a fill-in basis.
 In 2014, he was moved back to the broadcast booth, working with John Smoltz on one of the network's #2 broadcast teams (a role the pair splits with Thom Brennaman and Eric Karros).
 In this role, he and Smoltz worked on postseason telecasts during the Division Series.
 In 2015, Vasgersian and Smoltz called their first World Series for MLB International.
 In 2016, Smoltz became lead game analyst at Fox and Buck Martinez became Vasgersian's new partner for the international broadcast of the World Series.

-Vasgersian returned to FOX Sports in 2022 where he would fill in for Kevin Burkhardt as Studio Host during the MLB postseason when Burkhardt was doing NFL on FOX.
+Vasgersian returned to Fox in 2022 where he fills in for Kevin Burkhardt as studio host during the MLB postseason when Burkhardt is on his NFL assignments.